The Pyx: Plot

-Henderson concurrently pieces together the narrative of Elizabeth's final weeks leading up to her death: Meg had phoned Elizabeth one afternoon, informing her she had given several "special" clients Elizabeth's contact information.
-Meg explains that these clients could offer her and Elizabeth a significant amount of money.
-Elizabeth meets with one of the men, Keerson, a mysterious French-Canadian man who owns the building in which Meg's brothel is located.
-Elizabeth presumes their first meeting will be a sexual transaction, but instead Keerson merely has her disrobe and tell him her life story.
+Henderson concurrently pieces together the narrative of Elizabeth's final weeks leading up to her death: After visiting Sandra, a teenaged fellow heroin addict who is detoxing in the hospital, Elizabeth was phoned by Meg, who informed her she had given several "special" clients Elizabeth's contact information.
+Meg explained that these clients could offer her and Elizabeth a significant amount of money.
+Elizabeth met with one of the men, Keerson, a mysterious French-Canadian man who owns the building in which Meg's brothel is located.
+Elizabeth presumed their first meeting would be a sexual transaction, but instead Keerson merely had her disrobe and tell him her life story.

-Elizabeth grows paranoid after she finds herself being followed by Keerson's associates, but Meg dissuades her fears.
-On the night of her death, Elizabeth arrives at the brothel for the planned "festivities" for which Meg has promised a large payoff.
-There, Meg drugs Elizabeth's drink.
-Shortly after, Keerson—in fact a Roman Catholic priest—and other elite occultists arrive to hold a Black Mass.
-Before the other occultists, Keerson offers Elizabeth a desecrated host from a pyx.
-Elizabeth takes the host, but moments later throws herself from the window to her death before the occultists can complete the ritual.
+Elizabeth grew paranoid after finding herself being followed by Keerson's associates, but Meg dissuaded her fears.
+On the night of her death, Elizabeth arrived at the brothel for the planned "festivities" for which Meg has promised a large payoff.
+There, Meg drugged Elizabeth's drink.
+Shortly after, Keerson—in fact a Roman Catholic priest—and other elite occultists arrived to hold a Black Mass.
+Before the other occultists, Keerson offered Elizabeth a desecrated host from a pyx.
+Elizabeth took the host, but moments later threw herself from the window to her death before the occultists could complete the ritual.

-Henderson, having obtained Keerson's name from Jimmy before his death, traces Keerson to the his parish, and becomes convinced he is responsible for Elizabeth's death.
-Upon Henderson's arrival, Keerson admits to performing the black mass, and reveals to Henderson knowledge of intimate details of his life, such as that Henderson was happy upon receiving the news that his wife had died in a car accident.
+Henderson, having obtained Keerson's name from Jimmy before his death, traces Keerson to his parish, and becomes convinced he is responsible for Elizabeth's death.
+Upon Henderson's arrival, Keerson admits to having forsaken his faith for Satan and performed the Black Mass that culminated in Elizabeth's death.
+Keerson further reveals intimate knowledge about Henderson—apparently received telepathically—such as that Henderson was relieved when his wife died in a car accident.
 When Keerson implies that he is possessed by Satan himself, Henderson shoots him multiple times.
 Before Keerson dies, he tells Henderson, "You have set me free."